brenogonzaga/zed/README.md

 # Zed

-**Zed** is a minimal, Redux-like state management library for Rust.
-Inspired by Redux Toolkit, Zed provides a generic and ergonomic API to create a central store, define reducers and actions, and manage state updates with minimal boilerplate.
-Its design focuses on immutability, unidirectional data flow, and ease of integration into any Rust application.
+**Zed** is a minimal, Redux-like state management library for Rust—with innovative extensions for advanced use cases.
+In addition to a centralized store and slice-based state updates (inspired by Redux Toolkit), Zed offers:

+- **Time-Reversible State Management (Timeline)**: Maintain a full history of state changes and “travel back in time” (or branch off) to previous states.
+- **Distributed Granular State (State Mesh)**: Model parts of your state as nodes in a distributed graph to support collaborative applications with intelligent conflict resolution.
+- **Domain Capsules**: Encapsulate state, update logic, and caching in self-contained modules for high modularity and minimal coupling.
+- **Reactive Cascade Trees**: Create reactive systems where actions trigger cascades of state updates via registered callbacks.

+Zed’s design emphasizes immutability, unidirectional data flow, and ease of integration into any Rust application.

 ## Features

-- **Centralized Store**: Manage your application state in one place.
+- **Centralized Store (Redux-like)**: Manage your entire application state in one place.
-- **Immutable State Updates**: Use reducers to produce a new state from actions.
+- **Immutable State Updates**: Use reducers to derive a new state from dispatched actions.
-- **Subscribers**: Easily subscribe to state changes.
+- **Subscribers**: Easily listen for state updates.
 - **Dynamic Reducer Replacement**: Swap out reducers at runtime.
-- **Slice Creation Macro**: Use `create_slice!` to automatically generate action enums, initial state constants, and reducer functions—reducing boilerplate.
+- **Slice Creation Macro**: The `create_slice!` macro automatically generates an actions enum, initial state constant, and reducer function—cutting down on boilerplate.
+- **Time-Reversible State (Timeline)**: Keep a history of all state changes and support “rewinding” or branching of state.
+- **State Mesh**: Represent parts of your state as interconnected nodes, ideal for collaborative scenarios.
+- **Domain Capsules**: Encapsulate a piece of state with its own logic and caching, promoting modularity.
+- **Reactive Cascade Trees**: Automatically trigger cascaded state updates in response to actions.
-- **Serde Integration**: Derive `Serialize`/`Deserialize` on your state for persistence, debugging, or external communication.
+- **Serde Integration**: Easily derive `Serialize`/`Deserialize` on your state for persistence, debugging, or external communication.

 ## Usage

+Zed can be used in several ways.
+Below are examples demonstrating each of its functionalities.
+(Each example is also provided as a separate file in the `examples/` directory.)

+---

-### Creating a Slice
+### 1. Creating a Slice (Redux-like)

 Define a state slice with the `create_slice!` macro.
 For example, to manage a simple counter: